Swaraj-Darekar0/June-Voice-AI/README.md

 - 🎙️ Record your voice and transcribe it to text with `faster-whisper`
 - 🧠 Get intelligent, concise replies from Google Gemini
-- 🗣️ Hear Julie speak back using Kokoro TTS with emotion-aware voices
+- 🗣️ Hear June speak back using Kokoro TTS with emotion-aware voices
 - 😏 Detect flirtatious or inappropriate prompts and reply in **Andrew Tate style**
 - 🎬 Switch to cinematic/suspense voice when dramatic tones are detected
 - 👩 Default warm assistant voice (af_bella)